dhrice/drafting/README.md

 #### The Best and Worst Schools To Draft From
 Who doesn't love healthy trash talk between rival schools?
 In addition to looking at picks and teams, I wanted to see if teams are potentially relying on school reputation or on-field success instead of player ability.
 While this won't fully answer this question, it does provide some interesting comparisons.
 To start, I drop any school that doesn't have at least 4 players drafted over the last 33 years, a fairly generous window.
 It also helpfully reduces our school count from 371 to 189.

 The best school for NAV?
-Harvard, with a median NAV of 34.4 (predominantly driven by Matt Birk and Ryan Fitzpatrick).
+Harvard, with a mean NAV of 34.4 (predominantly driven by Matt Birk and Ryan Fitzpatrick).
 That being said, there are only 5 Harvard draftees in the data.
-Among schools with a decently large number of drafted players, Marshall (with 23 draftees and a median NAV of 12.56) and Boston College (64 draftees and median NAV of 10.5) stand out.
+Among schools with a decently large number of drafted players, Marshall (with 23 draftees and a mean NAV of 12.56) and Boston College (64 draftees and mean NAV of 10.5) stand out.

-The worst schools include some lesser known institutions, like Texas State at -29.37 among its 8 draftees and Kansas, whos 34 draftees have a median NAV of -5.41.
+The worst schools include some lesser known institutions, like Texas State at -29.37 among its 8 draftees and Kansas, whos 34 draftees have a mean NAV of -5.41.
 Even among those schools with a large number of players drafted, results aren't always encouraging.
-Ohio State leads the drafted count with 202 players, but they only provide a median NAV of 0.72 whereas Alabama's 179 players (second most) have a NAV of 2.33.
-Bragging rights also are owned by Florida who come in tied for 3rd with FSU at 177 draftees but posess a much stronger NAV at 2.14 versus FSU's ... less than excellent -1.27.
+Ohio State leads the drafted count with 202 players, but they only provide an average NAV of 0.72 whereas Alabama's 179 players (second most) have a NAV of 2.33.
+Bragging rights also are owned by Florida who come in tied for 3rd with FSU at 177 draftees but posess a much stronger NAV at 2.14 versus FSU's ... less than excellent ... -1.27.